TheSantacloud/blog/content/posts/GMs are like DJs.md

   - Systems Thinking
   - Story Design
 ---
 I recently had a conversation with a friend that doesn't play any [TTRPG](https://en.wikipedia.org/wiki/Tabletop_role-playing_game)s about the role of a Game Master.
-And then he hit me with this (awesome) question: "So are GMs like DJs?"
-And it stuck with me.
+And he asked this (great) question: "So are GMs like DJs?".
+It stuck with me.
 _Are_ GMs like DJs?
 Analogies like this excite me - if I understand the similarities and differences, I unlock a fresh perspective to learn from.
 In this case, I was curious about how DJs transition from the **prep stage** to the **execution stage**, and whether I could learn something from that shift (and then struggle with writing a blog about it so that maybe you might benefit from it too).

 ## TL;DR